Glossary

 Off-Chain State

-A programming model where the data that represents the state of an application is not stored on the blockchain, or is not accessible by on-chain smart contracts.
+The data of an application that is not stored on the blockchain, or is not accessible by on-chain smart contracts.

 See Also